 Ablation Study and Analysis

 As demonstrated in Section 3, our framework consists of two stages.
-We conduct ablation studies to validate the effectiveness of each proposed part.
-Note that when testing on three realistic data sets, we fine-tune the LR network on them in the second stage, which affects the performance.
-Therefore, for the ablation studies of the proposed modules, such as affinity matrix distillation, experiments in Table [table6] are done only on the five HR images set.
-We resize the HR images to four resolutions and conduct the experiment on the generated synthetic LR images.
-In the following, we present detailed analyses of the results in Table [table1]-[table6].
+Ablation studies are conducted to validate the effectiveness of each proposed part.
+Note that when testing on three realistic data sets, the LR network is fine-tuned on them in the second stage, which affects the performance.
+Therefore, for the ablation studies of the proposed modules such as affinity matrix distillation, experiments in Table [table6] are performed only on the five HR image sets.
+The HR images are resized to four resolutions and experiments are conducted on the generated synthetic LR images.
+Here, we present detailed analyses of the results in Table [table1]-[table6].

 Effect of Affinity Matrix Distillation and Mutual Information Maximization.
-To utilize the guidance from the HR to LR images at the intermediate features, we introduce an affinity matrix distillation (AMD) in the first stage.
-As shown in Table [table6], the AMD has some beneficial effects over the Baseline, which indicate that the structural patterns of facial contour and shape have a significant influence on resolution-invariant feature learning.
-Meanwhile, We maximize the mutual information as an alignment manner between the HR and LR representation.
-From Table [table6], the mutual information maximization (MIM) plays an improved role compared to the Baseline.
+An affinity matrix distillation (AMD) is introduced in the first stage to utilize the guidance from the HR to LR images at the intermediate features.
+As shown in Table [table6], the AMD has some benefits over the Baseline, indicating that the structural patterns of facial contour and shape have a significant influence on resolution-invariant feature learning.
+We also maximize the mutual information as an alignment manner between the HR and LR representation.
+From Table [table6], the mutual information maximization (MIM) yields improvements over the Baseline.
 This is because MIM increases the approximation of the representation distribution by reducing the distance between the joint and marginal distributions from HR and LR representations.
 We consider category labels to estimate these two distributions for the distillation of semantic patterns.

 Effect of Curriculum Learning Strategy.
-When generating LR and HR images pair, the resolution of the LR image is randomly chosen in existing methods, which causes slow convergence.
+Existing methods randomly chose the resolution of the LR image when generating LR and HR image pairs, impeding convergence.
 In our method, a simple-to-complex curriculum learning strategy (CLS) is designed to facilitate the training of LR and HR image matching.
 From Table [table6], the curriculum learning strategy reflects a particular effect, especially at lower resolution.
-However, at the 56×56 size of IJB-B and IJB-C testing, using the curriculum learning yields worse results than not using it.
-These results show that the simple-to-complex strategy sacrifices some higher resolution effects to adapt to the lower resolution smoothly.
+However, at the 56×56 size of IJB-B and IJB-C testing, using the curriculum learning strategy yields worse results than Baseline.
+This shows that the simple-to-complex strategy sacrifices some higher resolution effects to smoothly adapt to the lower resolution.

-Effect of The Second Stage.
-Although the representations of multiple LR images are clustered around the HR representations after stage one, the domain discrepancy among different LR representations still remains.
+Effect of Multi-Resolution Contrastive Loss.
+Although the representations of multiple LR images are clustered around the HR representations after stage one, the domain discrepancy among different LR representations remains.
 We introduce a multi-resolution contrastive loss to address this problem.
-Tables 1-6 prove that our network with stages one and two performs better than stage one alone.
-As illustrated in Figure [fig3], We also present the ROC curves on the QMUL-SurvFace data set for face identification and verification, and the CMC curves on the QMUL-TinyFace data set for face identification.
-These results verify that MRC loss in the second stage facilitates the LR network by learning the representations with high intra-class compactness and inter-class discrepancy.
+Tables 1-6 prove that our network performs better with both stages than it does with stage one alone.
+Figure [fig3] presents the ROC curves on the QMUL-SurvFace data set for face identification and verification, and the CMC curves on the QMUL-TinyFace data set for face identification.
+These results verify that MRC loss in the second stage facilitates the LR network by learning representations with high intra-class compactness and inter-class discrepancy.

 Visualization.
-Besides quantitative results, we also provide the t-SNE visualization of the learned representations for the Baseline and out method with different stages in Figure [fig4].
-We randomly selected 20 subjects from the test set of SCFace, and each subject includes an HR image and 15 LR images.
-The results of visualization are performed after fine-tuning.
-As we can see, stage one obtains preliminary clustering from chaotic distribution, and stage two significantly improves the compactness of clustering.
+In addition to quantitative results, Figure [fig4] provides the t-SNE visualization of the learned representations for the Baseline and our methods at different stages.
+Twenty subjects were randomly selected from the test set of SCFace; each subject includes an HR image and 15 LR images.
+The results of visualization are shown after fine-tuning.
+As shown, stage one obtains preliminary clustering from chaotic distribution, and stage two significantly improves the compactness of clustering.

 Conclusion